MaorLev/ort-alumni-web/README.md

 - Using the onPushStrategy in order to reduce the running of the change detection, And beyond performance contributes by keep controlling and understanding the logic.

-### *Scalable And Thin Application*
+### *Scalable, Loosely Coupling, Testable And Maintainable*

-The environment files, styles and assets, have been exported to directories so that they are external to the application
+- Thin Application: the environment files, styles and assets, have been exported to directories so that they are external to the application.
+Therefore, they have the ability to be shared with another additional future apps or micro frontends.

+- Keeping the components, weakly associated with each other.

-In addition, all the components that are intended to provide a service, are reusable and generics that of course also sit in dedicated libraries.
+And all the components that are intended to provide a service, are reusable that of course also sit in dedicated libraries.

 All this in order to allow easy changes, easy access, work order and realization of unitests more easily

-### *Design*
+### *Custom Design*

 - Custom Angular Material Theme